BasyirSheersComputer/wastewise-30/DEPLOYMENT_GUIDE.md

-# WasteWise Container Deployment Guide
+# WasteWise Cloud Run Deployment Guide

 ## Overview
-This guide provides step-by-step instructions for building and deploying the WasteWise frontend and backend containers to Google Cloud Run.
+This guide provides step-by-step instructions for deploying the WasteWise application using the simplified Google Cloud Build and Cloud Run approach.

 ## Prerequisites